marcelotduarte/cx_Freeze/doc/src/distutils.rst

        upgrade code prior to the installation of this one; the valid format for a GUID is {XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} where X is a hex digit.
        Refer to `Windows GUID <https://docs.microsoft.com/en-us/windows/win32/api/guiddef/ns-guiddef-guid>`_.
+   * - extensions
+     - list of dictionaries specifying the extensions that the installed program handles.
+Each extension needs to specify at least the extension, a verb, and an executable.
+Additional allowed keys are `argument` to specify the invocation of the executable, `mime` for the extension’s mime type, and `context` for the context menu text.

 For example: